saliha54/sssv/README.md

 - **Bootstrap** : Bootstrap is a potent front-end framework used to create modern websites and web apps.
 It's open-source and free to use, yet features numerous HTML and CSS templates for UI interface elements such as buttons and forms.
 Bootstrap also supports JavaScript extensions.

 ---

+# TODO's
+* UI needs to improve overall, next button placement, etc.
+* Screen where you choose the problem needs to be more accessible
+* The API sometimes doesn't give the expected result (like in Brussel, Brussel won't get filled in in the city field)
+* Address screen needs to be redesigned, UX problems
+* Add a screen where you can add multiple pictures, also from your library
+* Code needs to get refactored.
+This code needed to written fast, so there where no custom components used, etc.

 ## Contributing
    - You are more than welcomed to contribute in this project by opening an issue or sending a pull request.